WHAT WE’RE MADE OF:

 • Steiner said the answer depends on blood and whether a race "be on the up- or down-grade of its evolution...." — Ibid., p.
 13.

 • Steiner taught that whites are evolving upwardly while other races, having risen as high as they can, degenerate.
-"The white race is the future, the race that is creating spirit." — Rudolf Steiner, VOM LEBEN DES MENSCHEN UND DER ERDE - ÜBER DAS WESEN DES CHRISTENTUMS (Verlag Der Rudolf Steiner-Nachlassverwaltung, 1961), p.
+"The white race is the future, the spiritually productive race." — Rudolf Steiner, VOM LEBEN DES MENSCHEN UND DER ERDE - ÜBER DAS WESEN DES CHRISTENTUMS (Verlag Der Rudolf Steiner-Nachlassverwaltung, 1961), p.
 62.

 • According to Steiner, whites can advance to higher spiritual levels because they are capable of high clairvoyant abilities.
 But mingling whites' blood with blood from other races would cut off this possibility.
 "The physical organism of man survives when strange blood comes in contact with strange blood, but clairvoyant power perishes under the influence of this mixing of blood, or exogamy." — THE OCCULT SIGNIFICANCE OF BLOOD, p.
 42. Exogamy is sexual pairing outside one's own ethnic group, tribe, or race.
 It is equivalent to miscegenation, one of the prime bugaboos of racists.